-400 Snippet 3-5: Example policySet Defineition
+401 Snippet 3-5: Example policySet Defineition

-PolicySet authors need to be aware of the evaluation of the @appliesTo attribute in order to designate meaningful values for this attribute.
-Although policySets can be attached to any element in an SCA composite, the applicability of a policySet is not scoped by where it is attached in the SCA framework.
+- PolicySet authors need to be aware of the evaluation of the @appliesTo attribute in order to designate meaningful values for this attribute.
+Although policySets can be attached to any element in an SCA - composite, the applicability of a policySet is not scoped by where it is attached in the SCA framework.
 Rather, policySets always apply to either binding instances or implementation elements regardless of where they are attached.
-In this regard, the SCA policy framework does not scope the applicability of the policySet to a specific attachment point in contrast to other frameworks, such as WS-Policy.

-- When computing the policySets that apply to a particular element, the @appliesTo attribute of each relevant policySet is checked against the element.
-If a policySet that is attached to an ancestor element does not apply to the element in question, it is simply discarded. - 410 does not apply to the element in question, it is simply discarded. - 411 With this design principle in mind, an XPath expression that is the value of an @appliesTo attribute - designates what a policySet applies to.
+In this regard, the SCA policy framework does not scope the applicability of the - 408 policySet to a specific attachment point in contrast to other frameworks, such as WS-Policy. - When computing the policySets that apply to a particular element, the @appliesTo attribute of eachrelevant policySet is checked against the element.
+If a policySet that is attached to an ancestor element - does not apply to the element in question, it is simply discarded. - 412 With this design principle in mind, an XPath expression that is the value of an @appliesTo attribute - 413 designates what a policySet applies to.
 Note that the XPath expression will always be evaluated against - the Domain Composite Infoset as described in Section 4.4.1 "The Form of the @attachTo Attribute".
 The - policySet will apply to any child binding or implementation elements returned from the expression.
-So, for - 415 example, appliesTo="//binding.ws" will match any web service binding.
-If - 416 appliesTo="//binding.ws[@impl='axis']" then the policySet would apply only to web service bindings that 417 have an @impl attribute with a value of 'axis'. - 418 When writing policySets, the author needs to ensure that the policies contained in the policySet always - 419 satisfy the intents in the @provides attribute.
-Specifically, when using WS-Policy the optional attribute - 420 and the exactlyOne operator can result in alternative policies and uncertainty as to whether a particular 421 alternative satisfies the advertised intents. - 422 If the WS-Policy attribute optional = 'true' is attached to a policy assertion, it results in two policy - 423 alternatives, one that includes and one that does not include the assertion.
-During wire validation it is - 424 impossible to predict which of the two alternatives will be selected -if the absence of the policy assertion - does not satisfy the intent, then it is possible that the intent is not actually satisfied when the policySet isused. - Similarly, if the WS-Policy operator exactlyOne is used, only one of the set of policy assertions within the operator is actually used at runtime.
-If the set of assertions is intended to satisfy one or more intents, it is vital to ensure that each policy assertion in the set actually satisfies the intent(s). - 430 Note that section 4.10.1 on Wire Validity specifies that the strict version of the WS-Policy intersection - 431 algorithm is used to establish wire validity and determine the policies to be used.
+So, for - 416 example, appliesTo="//binding.ws" will match any web service binding.
+If - 417 appliesTo="//binding.ws[@impl='axis']" then the policySet would apply only to web service bindings that 418 have an @impl attribute with a value of 'axis'. - 419 When writing policySets, the author needs to ensure that the policies contained in the policySet always - 420 satisfy the intents in the @provides attribute.
+Specifically, when using WS-Policy the optional attribute - and the exactlyOne operator can result in alternative policies and uncertainty as to whether a particularalternative satisfies the advertised intents. - 423 If the WS-Policy attribute optional = 'true' is attached to a policy assertion, it results in two policy - 424 alternatives, one that includes and one that does not include the assertion.
+During wire validation it is - 425 impossible to predict which of the two alternatives will be selected -if the absence of the policy assertion 426 does not satisfy the intent, then it is possible that the intent is not actually satisfied when the policySet is - 426 does not satisfy the intent, then it is possible that the intent is not actually satisfied when the policySet is 427 used. - Similarly, if the WS-Policy operator exactlyOne is used, only one of the set of policy assertions within the operator is actually used at runtime.
+If the set of assertions is intended to satisfy one or more intents, it is vital to ensure that each policy assertion in the set actually satisfies the intent(s). - 431 Note that section 4.10.1 on Wire Validity specifies that the strict version of the WS-Policy intersection - 432 algorithm is used to establish wire validity and determine the policies to be used.
 The strict version of - policy intersection algorithm ignores the ignorable attribute on assertions.
-This means that the ignorable facility of WS-Policy cannot be used in policySets. - 434 For further discussion on attachment of policySets and the computation of applicable policySets, please 435 refer to Section 4. - 436 All the policySets in a SCA Domain are defined in a global, domain-wide file named definitions.xml. - 437 Details of this file are described in the SCA Assembly Model [SCA-Assembly].
+This means that the ignorable facility of WS-Policy cannot be used in policySets. - For further discussion on attachment of policySets and the computation of applicable policySets, please refer to Section 4. - 437 All the policySets in a SCA Domain are defined in a global, domain-wide file named definitions.xml. - 438 Details of this file are described in the SCA Assembly Model [SCA-Assembly].

-438 3.4.1 IntentMaps
+439 3.4.1 IntentMaps